 Figure 9-7.
 A Line Where Projected Edges Do Not Overlap

-When projecting all of the shape edges onto these two lines, note that the projection results on the Y-axis overlaps, while there is no overlap on the X-axis.
+When projecting all of the shape’s edges onto these two lines/axes, note that the projection results on the Y-axis overlaps, while there is no overlap on the X-axis.
 Since there exist one line that is perpendicular to one of the rectangle edges where the projected edges do not overlap, the SAT concludes that the two given rectangles do not collide.

 The main strength of algorithms derived from the SAT is that for non-colliding shapes it has an early exit capability.
-As soon as an axis with no overlapping projected edges is detected, an algorithm can report no collision and does not need to continue with the testing for other axes.
+As soon as an axis with no overlapping projected edge is detected, an algorithm can report no collision and does not need to continue with the testing for other axes.
 In the case of Figure 9-7, if the algorithm began with processing the X-axis, there would be no need to perform the computation for the Y-axis.

 A Simple SAT Based Algorithm